Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 Important Administration Instructions

 Patients using topical corticosteroids should receive the following information and instructions:

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Unless directed by the prescriber, it should not be used on the face or in skin-fold areas, such as the underarms or groin.
 Avoid contact with the eyes or other mucous membranes.
 Wash hands after use.

 - As with other corticosteroids, therapy should be discontinued when control is achieved.
 If no improvement is seen within 2 weeks, contact the physician.

-- Patients should not use more than 50 grams per week of Olux-E Foam, or an amount greater than 21 capfuls per week [see Dosage and Administration (2)].
+- Do not use for more than 50 grams per week of Olux-E Foam, or an amount greater than 21 capfuls per week. [see Dosage and Administration (2).]

 - This medication is flammable; avoid heat, flame, or smoking when applying this product.